 - 1 teaspoon apple cider vinegar

-- ½ tablespoon ground flax-seed + 1 tablespoon hot water or substitute ½ tablespoon xanthan gum or ½ tablespoon cornstarch added to the dry ingredients - no water
+- ½ tablespoon ground flaxseed + 1 tablespoon hot water or substitute ½ tablespoon xanthan gum or ½ tablespoon cornstarch added to the dry ingredients - no water

 Instructions